 Notification.
-The Financial Aid Ottice will send a letter to all current financial aid recipients who are to be suspended.
+The Financial Aid Office will send a letter to all current financial aid recipients who are to be suspended.
 This letter goes to students not meeting standards of satisfactory progress or academic good standing.
-Academic good standing is checked at the end of each semester and incremental progress is checked at the end of each academic year.
 Suspended students will not receive financial aid for the following semester even if already enrolled.
 The notice will be addressed to the student's most current local address on file with the Office of the Registrar.
-IT SHALL BE THE RE-SPONSIBILITY OF THE STUDENT TO KEEP OWCC INFORMED OF A CORRECT MAILING ADDRESS AT ALL TIMES.
+IT SHALL BE THE RESPONSIBILITY OF THE STUDENT TO KEEP OWCC INFORMED OF A CORRECT MAILING ADDRESS AT ALL TIMES.
 The cost of enrollment during financial aid ineligibility must be borne by the student.
-Federal financial aid will not be available.
+Financial aid will not be available.

-ReInstatement and Appeals Process.
+Reinstatement and Appeals Process.
 A student who loses eligibility has an opportunity to appeal through an appeal process.
 The appeal must be submitted to the Director of Financial Aid IN WRITING by the student.
-(Special appeals forms are available in the Financial Aid Office.)
-Members of the Student Financial Aid Committee will act as an appeals committee.
+(Special appeals forms are available in the Financial Aid Committee will act as an appeals committee.
 The appellant is required to provide documentation as necessary for determination of financial aid eligibility and shall fulfill reasonable requests by the committee with reference to time of meeting, personal appearance, and supporting evidence.
 The committee will determine if mitigating circumstances exist.
 Mitigating circumstances are defined as: